 Taneda (1965) was one of the first to visualize the wake of a circular cylinder moving parallel to a wall.
-He specifically examined the change to the vortex street as the gap height was reduced from G/D = 0.6 to 0.1 (see Figure 2a) at Re = 170.
-For the smaller gap, it appeared that only a single row of vortices formed on the side of the cylinder opposite from the wall, with the individual vortices being unstable and decaying rapidly.
+He specifically examined the change to the vortex street as the gap height was reduced from G/D=0.6 to 0.1 (see Figure 2a) at Re=170.
+For the smaller gap, it appeared that only a single row of vortices formed, with the individual vortices being unstable and decaying rapidly.
 The streamwise wavelength of the vortex street increased as the gap was reduced.